shivanshdave/2020-432/projects/project2/README.md

 There will be three deliverables:

-1. Filling out a form (that will be available on 2020-03-17: due date is 2020-04-01) to register your project and specify presentation times for which you (and your partner, if you have one) are available.
+1. Filling out a form (that will be available on 2020-03-19: due date is 2020-04-01) to register your project.
     - The form will require you to specify the project title (a real title - not "432 Project 2", and the title can have a maximum of 80 characters including spaces), your two research questions, and to provide some specific details about your data set.
     - The research questions are the toughest part of this form.
     - On the basis of this submission, Dr. Love will either approve or reject your Project 2 idea, and once he approves it, you can   proceed.